CISecurity/ArtifactExpressions/artifacts/independent/independent.sql57_textfilecontent_v1.rst

 The independent.sql57_textfilecontent_v1 test is used to check the contents of a text file (aka a configuration file) by looking at individual blocks of text.

-The file_objectelement is used by a file test to define the specific file(s) to be evaluated.
-The file_objectwill collect directories and all file types.
+The file_object element is used by a file test to define the specific file(s) to be evaluated.
+The file_object will collect directories and all file types.

 A file object defines the path and filename of the file(s).
 In addition, a number of behaviors may be provided that help guide the collection of objects.